Fraud Investigation Services

 By evaluating your suspicions about your organization within the scope of our ‘fraud risk simulation’*, you can get a preliminary assessment of your current risk level.

-Measure Your Risk Level with Prosecure Fraud Risk Simulator
+Calculate Your Risk with the Prosecure Fraud Risk Simulator

 Prosecure Fraud Risk Simulator is a scientific data-based risk assessment platform developed by our investigation specialists for organizations, based on ACFE criteria , aiming to make internal and employee-related fraud risks visible.